golanlevin/ExperimentalCapture/students/laura/index.md

 ### About Me

 Laura is a Information Systems senior, minoring in Animation and Special Effects.
-In her free time she does lots of dancing (ballroom, west coast swing, salsa) and watchs Dr Who.
+In her free time she does lots of dancing (ballroom, west coast swing, salsa) and watches Dr Who.

 --
 ### Contact